SpiderOak/nimbus.io/docs/glossary.rst

 .. glossary::

-A list of all terms commonly used when discussing or developing Nimbus.io.
-This is organized in a somewhat top down order to minimize the number of forward pointing references.

-Some of the deeper terms within the Nimbus.io code base are omitted.

     Nimbus.io
         A commercial storage service provided by SpiderOak **AND ALSO** a free software project for the highly available and highly durable server